Associate in Science | SC Program: AS.1292

 Units 1

-Limitation on Enrollment: FINANCIAL AID STUDENTS: Students must maintain concurrent enrollment in seven (7) units which include work experience education units.
-Students not receiving financial aid do not need to enroll in other courses in order to participate in Work Experience Education.
+Limitation on Enrollment: Financial aid students must maintain concurrent enrollment in seven (7) units which include worksite learning units.
+Students not receiving financial aid do not need to enroll in other courses in order to participate in Worksite Learning Classes.

-The Culinary Arts Work Experience Education course allows the student to gain on-the-job experience through employment/volunteerism at an approved culinary arts job site that is acquired by the student and related to the student's major.
-A faculty member supervises the course to ensure that the work experience is of educational value.
+The Vocational Worksite Learning course allows the student to gain on-the-job experience through employment/volunteerism at an approved job site that is acquired by the student and related to the student's major.
+A faculty member supervises all WSL courses to ensure that the work experience is of educational value.
 The course stresses good work habits and meeting of competencies through actual on-the-job performance.
-A student may repeat this course since course content varies and skills are enhanced by supervised repetition and practice.
-A maximum of 14 units may be earned in a single semester.
+A student may earn up to 16 units through repeating this course since course content varies and skills are enhanced by supervised repetition and practice.
+A maximum of 8 units may be earned in a single semester.

 Apply Now